dirigible-io/dirigible-io.github.io/docs-help/docs/overview/features.md

 * User interface for browsing and searching within the published content
 * Separate lists of endpoints and viewers per type of services - JavaScript, Web, wiki, etc.
 * Separate browse user interface for Web and wiki content

-> Note: The feature set listed above contains only the major part of what is currently available.
-For more insights on what can be done with Eclipse Dirigible, we recommend to [try it out](http://trial.dirigible.io).